Tent9481/3-Tier-AWS-Project/README.md

 - Create external load balancer.
 - Create autoscaling group.

-Repeat the same steps for the Web server.
+</> Repeat the same process used for the Application Tier to create the Web Tier, including the AMI, Launch Template, Target Group, External Load Balancer, and Auto Scaling Group.

 ___